teemutontti/weather-app/README.md

 This project is focused on version control and learning how to work in team projects using Git.

+Alongside learning git, this project is also for learning programming by implementing a simple weather app.

 ## Authors

 Jenny Myllymaa <jenny.i.myllymaa@tuni.fi>